-Constant Value Description ForReading Open a file for reading only.
+Constant Value Description ForReading 1 Open a file for read write to this file.
+Open a file for reading only.
 You can't write to this file.
-ForWriting 2 san Open a file for writing.
-If a file with the same name exists, its previous contents are overwritten.
+ForWriting Open a file for writing.
+If a file with a same name exists, its previous contentare overwritten.
 ForAppending 8 Open a file and write to the end of the file.